Utah Administrative Code

 (2) Renewal procedures shall be in accordance with Section R156-1-308c.

-(2) If a renewal period is shortened or extended to effect a change of renewal cycle or if an initial license is granted for a period of less than two years, the continuing professional education hours required for that period shall be increased or decreased proportionately.
+(2) If a renewal period is shortened or extended to effect a change of renewal cycle or if an initial license is granted for a period of less than two years, the CPE hours required for that period shall be increased or decreased proportionately.

-(a) College classes, seminars, or workshops sponsored by professional associations in areas related to funeral service will generally qualify for continuing professional education (CPE) if the education contributes to the professional competence and knowledge of the funeral service director and if the program complies with the standards set forth under Subsection (b).
+(a) College classes, seminars, or workshops sponsored by professional associations in areas related to funeral service will generally qualify for CPE if the education contributes to the professional competence and knowledge of the funeral service director and if the program complies with the standards set forth under Subsection (b).

 (b) CPE programs shall meet the following standards: